The Department of Mechanical Engineering is committed to combating climate change and creating a sustainable future.

-Mechanical Engineering is a proud part of the UBC community, which has ranked first in the world for its commitment to sustainability.
+Mechanical Engineering is a proud part of the UBC community, which continues to be recognized as a global leader in impact among post-secondary institutions.
 Sustainability thinking is embedded within our curriculum and many faculty members carry out research related to combating climate change.

 We must continue to work to make sure that cutting-edge science informs government policy, and that sustainable technologies aid our efforts to combat climate change.
 We encourage all the members of our UBC Mechanical Engineering Community to consider the ways as individuals and professionals we can work together to address this important global issue.

 Members of the MECH Sustainability Committee include faculty, staff, and students who work to coordinate the Department’s efforts in sustainability.
 To get in touch with a sustainability-related initiative or to get involved, please email email@example.com.